orta/Heuristics-for-vendoring-MIT-code/README.md

 2. **You are copying a few lines of code** or a function.
 Add a reference comment going back to the original:

     ```ts
-    // Originally taken from shikijs because we needed it in how
+    // Originally taken from shikijs because it was not exported, I've sent a PR upstream
     // https://github.com/shikijs/shiki/blob/33ae6b97eda78484460ac05b3338bc72a605194a/packages/shiki/src/highlighter.ts#L210
     // License MIT: https://github.com/shikijs/shiki/blob/33ae6b97eda78484460ac05b3338bc72a605194a/LICENSE